krithinM/Space-Shooter/README.md

-SpaceShooter
+SpaceShooter2D
 ============

-This is my project for my second Java course at king fahd university of petroleum and minerals in Saudi Arabia.
+This is my project for my Java course at NMAM Institute of Technology.

 It's a simple Java 2D game.